AFCPE Symposium Awards: Outstanding Symposium Student Paper Award

 2019: Yiting Li

-The purpose of this study was to test the effectiveness of peer-based financial counseling in changing subjective and objective financial knowledge.
+Their study tested the effectiveness of peer-based financial counseling in changing subjective and objective financial knowledge.
 The authors examined mean differences in financial knowledge scores from a financial counseling intake survey to a two-month follow-up survey.
 Results suggest that financial counseling had positive effects on financial knowledge.
 Most notable, this study focused on the impact of financial counseling across various sub-groups.
 Before financial counseling there was great disparity in financial knowledge among sub-groups, and after financial counseling this disparity mostly disappeared.
 Financial counseling seems to create balance in financial knowledge among sub-groups, as significant differences in both subjective and objective knowledge among sub-groups largely vanish after counseling.

 2017: Irene McIvor Mason